DataDog/datadog-lambda-go/README.md

 If you encounter a bug with this package, we want to hear about it.
 Before opening a new issue, search the existing issues to avoid duplicates.

-When opening an issue, include the Datadog Lambda Layer version, Python version, and stack trace if available.
+When opening an issue, include the datadog-lambda-go version, `go version`, and stack trace if available.
 In addition, include the steps to reproduce when appropriate.

 You can also open an issue for a feature request.